A. J. Mundella: Election to Parliament

 After Mundella's 1863 success in arbitrating the Nottingham industrial strife he was invited by many English and Welsh towns to expound on the system of arbitration and to help settle a number of labour conflicts.
 Outbreaks of violence, including explosions and murders, in the Sheffield steel industry led to the 1867 Royal Commission on Trade Unions.
 Mundella showed the commission that unions could play a positive part in industrial relations, and that working men could be trusted.
 In 1868 he was invited to address a joint meeting in Sheffield of the organised trades and the local branch of the Reform League.
 The leaders of his audience were so inspired by his speech that they assured him of their support if he were to stand for the Liberal Party in the Sheffield constituency in the forthcoming general election.

 Mundella had already stated that he "did not feel obliged to go on toiling to amass a great fortune, but was justified in giving up commerce to devote himself to political life and his love of beautiful things".
 He agreed to stand and was formally adopted as a Liberal candidate on 20 July 1868.

 The election in Sheffield was a long and bitterly fought contest.
 Mundella suffered much abuse.
 There were attacks on his Italian ancestry; though he was not Jewish he was lampooned by antisemitic cartoonists because of his looks; his morality in business was questioned.
 But benefitting from the Reform Act 1867, which had enfranchised a large number of male householders for the first time, Mundella prevailed in Sheffield.
 He was to represent the seat, and its successor, Sheffield Brightside, until his death nearly thirty years later.

 Political career

 Mundella took his seat in the House of Commons as part of the Liberal Party majority of 116.
-With his evident confidence, the respect in which he was held as a pioneer of industrial arbitration and as an expert on social matters, combined with the early perception that he was a hard worker, he immediately found himself to be one of the most highly regarded MPs of the new intake.
+Considered a pioneer of industrial arbitration and as an expert on social matters and perceived as a hard worker by his peers, he immediately found himself to be one of the most highly regarded MPs of the new intake.

 Mundella was chosen to second the reply to the Speech from the Throne and in doing so made his maiden speech on 16 February 1869.
 The prime minister, William Ewart Gladstone, warmly congratulated him on his speech.
 In the middle of March Mundella's stock rose higher when his board of arbitration was commended in the newly published Report of the Royal Commission on Trade Unions.